 She is a popular and highly regarded speaker who has presented at state, regional, and national professional conferences.
 Her courses span a variety of manual therapy topics including event and clinical sports massage, lymphatic facilitation, orthopedic assessment, and manual therapy applications for specific injury management.
 Pat maintains a successful private practice at Seattle Somatics.

 As an author Pat has published many journal articles as well as textbooks.
 Her texts include Massage for Sports Health Care, the workbook for a self study video course from Human Kinetics, and Therapeutic Massage in Athletics, published by Lippincott, Williams & Wilkins.
-Her newest endeavor co-authored with Lisa Nelson is Applied Anatomy and Physiology for Manual Therapists due out February 2012, also published by LWW.

 Julie Ann Darrah has worked in vocational training and post-secondary education for over 20 years.